oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 By convention ID values of 1000 and above within OpenC2-defined data types are namespace identifiers, although there is no restriction against assigning non-namespaced IDs in that range.

-Example target from a registered profile containing a "lens" extension defined by the organization with IANA Private Enterprise Number 32473.
-This target might be used with the "set" action to support a hypothetical IoT camera pan-tilt-zoom use case.
+This is an example target from a registered profile containing a "lens" extension defined by the organization with IANA Private Enterprise Number 32473.
+This hypothetical target might be used with the "set" action to support an IoT camera pan-tilt-zoom use case.
+This example is for illustrative purposes only and MUST NOT use this in actual implementations.

 ```
 {